apache/skywalking-satellite/docs/en/setup/examples/deploy/linux-windows/README.md

-# Deploy on Linux
+# Deploy on Linux/Windows

-It could help you run the Satellite as a gateway in Linux instance.
+It could help you run the Satellite as a gateway in Linux or Windows instance.

 ## Install